hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### Rayleigh

 John William Strutt, Lord Rayleigh (1842-1919, Nobel in Physics 1904), made major contributions to acoustics and other areas of theoretical hydrodynamics (wave motion, cavitation, aerodynamic heating at hypersonic speeds), as well as dimensional analysis.
 In the field of hydrodynamic instabilities alone, the Plateau-Rayleigh, Rayleigh-Benard, and Rayleigh-Taylor instabilities bear his name.

+- Lord Rayleigh, 1878:  On the instability of jets.  *Proceedings of the London Mathematical Society*, s1-10:  4-13.

+- Lord Rayleigh, 1916:  On convection currents in a horizontal layer of fluid when the higher temperature is on the under side.  *Philosophical Magazine*, series 6, 32:  529-546.

+- Lord Rayleigh, 1916:  On the dynamics of revolving fluids.  *Proceedings of the Royal Society of London*, series A, 93:  148-154.

 ### Einstein's folly